Fossil Fuel Non-Proliferation Treaty Initiative: Global registry of fossil fuels

 In February 2021, Carbon Tracker, a UK-based think tank, and Global Energy Monitor, a US-based research organization, announced the creation of an independent and standalone Global Registry of Fossil Fuels.
 The Registry is supported by the Treaty as an important step in ensuring transparency and accountability in fossil fuel production and reserves.
 The registry is built on Global Energy Monitor's infrastructure data for coal mines, coal mine reservers, and coal mine methane emissions, and oil and gas extraction sites and reserves.

 Mark Campanale, the founder and executive director of Carbon Tracker, wrote in the Financial Times that the registry "will allow governments, investors, researchers and civil society organisations, including the public, to assess the amount of embedded CO_{2} in coal, oil and gas projects globally.
 It will be a standalone tool and can provide a model for a potential UN-hosted registry."

 At the 2021 United Nations Climate Change Conference, Ted Nace, executive director of Global Energy Monitor, said "The development of this dataset is the first step in a virtuous circle of transparency.
 The more the inventory of carbon in the ground advances, the more useful it will become and the greater the pressure on countries and companies for full transparency."

 Prospective role in international agreements

-On Jan 31, 2023, journalist Gaye Taylor reported that, "ten years after Ecuador abandoned efforts to get the international community to pay it not to drill for oil in a corner of Yasuní National Park, one of the most biodiverse places on Earth, the cash-strapped country’s decision to double down on fossil exploration is signalling the need for a global fossil fuel non-proliferation agreement."
+On Jan 31, 2023, journalist Gaye Taylor reported that, "ten years after Ecuador abandoned efforts to get the international community to pay it not to drill for oil in a corner of Yasuní National Park, one of the most biodiverse places on Earth, the cash-strapped country's decision to double down on fossil exploration is signalling the need for a global fossil fuel non-proliferation agreement."
 A reassessment of that abandoned Yasuní-ITT Initiative points to the broader issue of how the Fossil Fuel Non-proliferation Treaty could be built and implemented as an international agreement and a compliance mechanism for a more fair fossil fuel phase-out.

+Political feasibility and challenges

+Theoretical analysis of a supply-side climate treaty suggests that 'distributive conflict' remains a primary obstacle to its effectiveness.
+This conflict arises from the fact that climate-change mitigation creates new economic winners and losers, particularly impacting states where carbon-intensive industries hold significant instrumental and structural power.
+For a supply-side treaty to be directly effective, it must satisfy three criteria: stable participation from all major producers, deep commitments to substantial production cuts, and high compliance rates supported by a potent enforcement system.